August 26th

 The poet sarcastically says, to become famous, some will resort to any measure.
 This could mean breaking things and making noise, tearing stuff and attracting attention, or even riding a donkey to make it to the headlines!

 This is appalling to some, whereas it comes naturally to a few others.
-They create all kinds of melodrama around them to get the spotlight onto themselves.
-It is like they say, people whose pictures are published in the newspaper are either famous or infamous.
-So, to claim the fame of whichever kind, one can either be a good cop or a great thief.
+They create all kinds of melodrama to get the spotlight onto themselves.
+People whose pictures make it to the newspaper are either famous or infamous.
+So, to claim fame of any type, one can choose to be either a good cop or a great thief.
 Pictures of both people shall be published!!

-It is up to oneself to choose his route of becoming (in)famous!
-It is said that fame is the advantage of being known to people you don't know nor care to know about!
-They are all ephemeral, famous people as well as their fame.
-Why trade honesty and morality at the price of truth?
-Should we run behind something so tentative and unreal?
+It is up to each individual to choose their path to becoming famous or infamous.
+Fame, they say, is merely the advantage of being known to people you neither know nor care about.
+Both fame and famous people are fleeting.
+So, why compromise honesty and morality for the sake of illusion?
+Should we chase something so transient and unreal?

 pada vigrahaH: